NYPL/metadata-documentation/resources/glossary.md

 <a name="collections-research-services"></a>
 <dt>Collections and Research Services</dt>
 <dd>division within <a href="#research-libraries">Research Libraries</a> comprised of Collection Development, <a href="#access-research-services">Access and Research Services</a>, <a href="digital-collections-operations">Digital Collections Operations</a>, Preservation, and Special Collections Services</dd>

+<a name="conservation"></a>
+<dt>Conservation</dt>
+<dd>department within <a href="#preservation-collections-processing">Preservation and Collections Processing</a> that supports the collections of the Research Centers and provides conservation assessment, specialized rehousing, treatment, research, training, and outreach to advance the preservation of collections</dd>

 <a name="copyright-information-policy"></a>
 <dt>Copyright and Information Policy</dt>